bismarkarhinful/rd2/README.md

-### rd2: Rapid Direct
+### r2d: rapid direct

-This repository demonstrates a simple, immediate HTML redirect using JavaScript.
+this repo shows how to hop to a new page with HTML and JavaScript.

-***Functionality:***
+***functionality:***

-* The `index.html` file utilizes JavaScript to swiftly redirect the user to the specified URL.
+* index.html uses JavaScript to take you to a new link, fast.

 ***Usage:***

-This code snippet serves as a basic example of implementing a rapid direct transition within an HTML environment.
+it's a simple way to move around in HTML.

 ***Note:***

-This implementation provides an immediate redirect.
-For more complex redirection scenarios, consider exploring alternative methods.
+this does it quick. for harder moves, look around more.